HarvestProfit/DocFlux/README.md

 Flux/React framework for creating any document, just define a few DOM components to transform into the document.

+See an example of how to generate Spreadsheets https://github.com/humphreyja/sample-doc-flux-spreadsheets

 ## Development
 [Clone](https://help.github.com/articles/cloning-a-repository/) this repo, and begin committing changes.
 PRs are preferred over committing directly to master.